kosamad/the-meadow-project/README.md

 * [Balsamiq](https://balsamiq.com) - to create wireframes.
 * [Coolers](https://coolors.com) - to view the colour scheme.
 * [Canva](https://www.canva.com) - to create the logo.
 * [Google Fonts](https://fonts.google.com) - for the fonts used on the website.
-* [Travis](https://www.travis-ci.com) - to automatically run my tests with each deployment.
+* [PostgreSQL from Code Institute](https://dbs.ci-dbs.net/) - to create the database for the site.

 ## Testing